George Fai

-George Fai (born 18 October 1996) is an Australian professional rugby league footballer who plays as a lock or prop who played for the Brisbane Broncos in the NRL.
+George Fai (born 18 October 1996) is a retired Australian professional rugby league footballer who played as a lock or prop who played for the Brisbane Broncos in the NRL.

 Background

 Fai was born in Logan City, Queensland, Australia.

 Career

 He appeared for the Brisbane Broncos in the defeat by the Warrington Wolves in the 2017 World Club Series.

 On 27 May 2017 Rd 12, Fai made his NRL debut for Brisbane against the New Zealand Warriors.

+In 2024 Fai won both the Queensland Cup and the NRL State Championship playing for the Norths Devils.
+On 11 October, Fai had announced his retirement from the sport.